DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Results

 To evaluate the robustness of our model, we tested its ability to withstand external disturbances not encountered during training.
 In 1,000 simulated trials, the robot was commanded to trot forward at a target velocity of 1.0 m/s for 4 s, while a random horizontal perturbation force of up to 50 N was applied during $t\in[1, 2]s$ in each trial.
 We compared DynaFlow against the SA-Rollout baseline, deploying both with a 50~Hz receding horizon control scheme.
 The evaluation was conducted across a range of replanning intervals (window sizes) and flow integration steps.
 A trial was considered a failure if the body height dropped below 0.15~m or the vertical component of the z-axis of its rotation matrix fell below 0.5.

-As illustrated in Fig.~\ref{fig:recovery}, DynaFlow consistently achieves a higher or comparable survival rate than the SA-Rollout baseline across most configurations.
+As illustrated in Fig.~\ref{fig:recovery}, DynaFlow achieves a higher or comparable survival rate than the SA-Rollout baseline across most configurations.
 Furthermore, DynaFlow's performance remains remarkably consistent across different window sizes and integration timesteps.
 We attribute this enhanced robustness to the rich learning signal provided by the differentiable simulator.
-Unlike SA-Rollout, which is trained to imitate action sequences purely, DynaFlow receives gradients through the dynamics model during its training.
+Unlike SA-Rollout, which directly imitates action sequences, DynaFlow receives gradients through the dynamics model during its training.
 This process implicitly encourages the model to learn not just the actions to follow a trajectory, but also the corrective actions needed to remain on a stable path, thus improving its resilience to unforeseen perturbations.